-Death Valley is a national park rather than a defined city or area.
+The Death Valley is one of the must-sees in California, a national park rather than a defined city or area.
 It’s most famous for being the hottest place on Earth, with good reason.
 Going from San Diego to Death Valley is like stepping through a portal.

 The built-up city freeways give way to scorching hot tarmac shimmering in the sun.

 A death valley road trip can look a bit barren, but if you look past that you will find epic landscape, alongside the feeling you are the first people to drive through in 100 years.